marielle-wall/MDEF/docs/term2/03-DigitalPrototypingForDesign.md

 - Electronics are 10x more difficult than you think they will be
 - I really enjoy doing the mechanical things!
-- Always ask people if they want an explaination before assuming they need one.
+- Always ask people if they want an explanation before assuming they need one.

----
-##What I created these weeks